it0na72/java2d/README.md

 ### Table of contents:
 - How to Install
 - How to Play
+- Game Items/Techniques
 - What I have learned with this project
 - Future plans
 - Current bugs
 - Screenshots of the game

 ### How to Install:
-- You can find the latest release of the game by downloading the game [**HERE**](https://drive.google.com/file/d/1QU1nY_8M9cP4EFEeNhR0vyUOah9SNqin/view?usp=sharing).
+- You can find the latest release of the game by downloading the game [**HERE**](https://drive.google.com/file/d/13Wdrt1MRlPjsFQGan15Z00OZBoIKymbJ/view?usp=sharing).
 You will need to have JDK installed in your system.

 ### How to Play:
 - Controls